raccoons-team/ctf/2016-05-07-asis-ctf-quals/catch_me/readme.md

 I patched binary to act like without debugger present all the time and updated first 4 bytes in my buffer 'xor_with_this' in cracker.c
 but again, I wasn't getting reasonable results, I wasn't getting any results as I remember

-[here I spend a lot time thinking what is wrong]
+[here I spend a lot of time thinking what is wrong]

 I discovered that when I withdraw my patch in binary, these first 4bytes makes 50% of flag ascii-readable, 4B from patched binary newer will be ascii-readable (it's only xor so it'not hard to conclude this)